Baltimore club

 Baltimore club, also called B'more club, B'more house or simply B'more, is a music genre that fuses breakbeat and house.
 It was created in Baltimore in the early 1990s by Frank Ski, Scottie B, Shawn Caesar, DJ Technics, DJ Class, DJ Patrick, Kenny B, among others.

 Baltimore club is based on an 8/4 beat structure, and includes tempos around 130 beats per minute.
 It combines repetitive, looped vocal snippets similar to trap, bounce, ghetto house and ghettotech.
 The instrumental tracks include heavy breakbeats and call and response stanzas similar to those found in the go-go music of neighboring city Washington, D.C.
 The most prominent breakbeats sampled include "Sing Sing" by disco band "Gaz" and "Think (About It)" by Lyn Collins.

 History

 Origins

 Early promoters of Baltimore club included Scottie B and his colleagues at Unruly Records.

-UK breakbeat hardcore records were influential to the genre.
-"The Blapps!"
-Records label released several British rave classic records between 1989 and 1992 that have often been sampled by Baltimore producers.
-"Don't Hold Back", "Too Much Energy" and "Let the Freak" were sampled and played heavily by DJs and producers.
-Other UK breakbeat tracks cited by Baltimore DJs as influential include "On 33" by Stereo MC's, the "State of Mind" EP by Is That It, and "Hoovers & Spray Cans" by Mark One.

 The Ensoniq ASR-10 keyboard sampler, released in 1992, was used to produce many tracks in the genre.